Simaima Paongo

 Bachelor of Arts in Education

 “I'm frequently asked why I chose to study at AUT.
 The simple response is that AUT is home.
-Coming from a Pacific family, I carry a full bundle of culture, identity, and values with me; all of which are recognised, acknowledged, respected and welcomed at AUT.
-AUT's support system is so impressive that all students will be able to cross the stage.”
+Coming from a Pacific family, I carry a full bundle of culture, identity and values with me; all of which are recognised, acknowledged, respected and welcomed at AUT.
+AUT's support system is so impressive that all students will be able to navigate their academic journey and graduate with confidence.”

 “Throughout my time at AUT I also completed the AUT Edge Award, a programme that equipped me with relevant tools and skills to make a real difference in all areas of my life.
 However, the biggest highlight for me at AUT were the memories and friendships created over the years.”